Maru-Ben/Moroccan-PC-parts-Aggregator/README.md

 # Moroccan PC parts Aggregator

  A centralized platform that aggregates and compares PC parts prices from various Moroccan e-commerce websites.
 The goal is to simplify the shopping experience for PC enthusiasts, gamers, and professionals by providing real-time price data, product availability, and deal alerts in one place.

-### TODO
+## TODO

 - [ ] add a logic in the scraping to change scrape agent if one fails
 - [ ] AI PC builder to help users build their PC based on their needs and budget

+## Improvements

+- [ ] add refresh stock status when user clicks on a product